WeTransfer/wt-api-docs/source/includes/_board-api.md

 ##### 400 (Bad Request)

-If you forget to set a name for the board, the API will respond with an HTTP status code of 400, and a body that looks like this:
+If you forget to set a name for the board, this endpoint will return an HTTP response with a status code of `400` and a body as below.

 ```json
 {